robin584/Python_Projekt_cannon/README.md

 6. Create a GAME OVER screen.
 FIN
 7. Hitting a black target also results in losing a life.
 FIN
 8. Hitting a yellow target grants a extra life.
 FIN
 9. Visualize a real cannon.
+FIN